restful-ws/restful-ws.github.io/rest/understanding-rest.md

 # Understanding REST

-Widely misunderstood, REST is the architecture style developed in the 1990's to justify desigin decisions for the HTTP protocol's IETF specification.
+Widely misunderstood, REST is the architecture style developed in the 1990's to justify design decisions for the HTTP protocol's IETF specification.

 REST does not a type of API; it describes